Treatments of Interest for COVID-19

 WHO guidelines weakly suggest against remdesivir because it lacks important effects on patient-centered outcomes such as mortality, need for mechanical ventilation, or time to clinical improvement.
 But because the quality of evidence is low or very low, important clinical benefit cannot be excluded.
 Furthermore, because COVID-19 is potentially fatal and remdesivir is well-tolerated, some patients will choose to receive it.104

-Ten days’ treatment with remdesivir has not been shown to be more effective than five days (see SIMPLE-Severe, above),82 but treatment can be extended to ten days if improvement is not substantial by day five.50 Remdesivir can be discontinued at discharge.50
+Ten days’ treatment with remdesivir has not been shown to be more effective than five days (see SIMPLE-Severe, above).82 Remdesivir can be discontinued at discharge, especially if the patient is not discharged on supplemental oxygen.50

 Remdesivir should be continued to complete the course for patients who progress to a high-flow oxygen device, mechanical ventilation, or ECMO.50 However, its benefit in these patients is unclear based on current data (see studies above).